spryker/docker-sdk/docs/05-accessing-private-repositories.md

-This document is a draft.
-See [Docker SDK](https://documentation.spryker.com/docs/docker-sdk) for official documentation.

-## Description
-Read the description below and, in the *Structure* section, fill out the document by answering the questions directly.
-We may have added some existing content and encourage you to update, remove or restructure it if needed.

 > Audience:
 >
 > - Everyone who needs access to private repositories for development or running production with the Docker SDK.